triestpa/Police-Analysis-Python/README.md

 < insert chart >

 We can see here that, as we observed prior, the search rate steadily declines as drivers get older.
-What is more interesting, however, is that he hit rate also declines rapidly older drivers.
+What is more interesting, however, is that the hit rate also declines rapidly older drivers.
 What this means is that older drivers are searched less often, and searches on older drivers generally turn up contraband more rarely.

-It's worth noting that the sample sizes (`n_hits`, `n_searches`, and `n_stops`) also decrease steadily through the age brackets, so the numbers with smaller sample sizes are less precise and much more volatile.
-This drop in sample size probably explains why the hit rate on individuals aged 55-60 are much higher than in the neighboring age brackets (I also would like to imagine that this could be a reflection of the midlife crisis hippy crowd who retire to Vermont in a psychedelic VW minibus packed with the "Grateful Dead" discography and a pound of dope).
+It's worth noting that the sample sizes (`n_hits`, `n_searches`, and `n_stops`) also decrease steadily through the age brackets, resulting in values that are less precise and much more volatile.
+This drop in sample size probably explains why the hit rates on individuals aged 55-60 are much higher than in the neighboring age brackets (I also would like to imagine that this could be a reflection of the midlife crisis hippy crowd who retire to Vermont in a psychedelic VW minibus packed with the "Grateful Dead" discography and a pound of dope).

 ### 2.4 - Compare Search Stats By Race